The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Argentina: Maita Barrenechea of Mai10.

 Attend a polo championship (the major ones happen in Buenos Aires between September and December) with a professional polo player to give you the play-by-play.
 Before the game, go backstage to where the horses are groomed and saddled, then watch from your prime seating near the field, and top it with tickets to an exclusive after-party attended by players, fashion designers, bankers, and other high rollers.
-I will make all the arrangements and can even organize private lessons with the world’s best polo players at their farms.
+Maita can make all these arrangements, and even organize private lessons with the world’s best polo players at their farms.

 Tour the National Fine Arts Museum in private, after hours.
 Have the works of Rembrandt, Picasso, and other European masters—not to mention the world’s largest collection of Argentine art—all to yourself.
 To elucidate your experience, an art historian, curator, or even the museum’s director will guide you through the silent halls, discussing the importance of each masterpiece.
-If you come during the annual artBA show in May, I can arrange a private preopening visit and entrance to exclusive parties in galleries, embassies, and collectors’ homes.
+If you come during the annual artBA show in May, Maita can arrange a private preopening visit and entrance to exclusive parties in galleries, embassies, and collectors’ homes.

 How to spend a Sunday

 Take in one of the local markets that porteños frequent: Go antiquing at the San Telmo flea market, with its lively bohemian street scene, then fuel up at Café Dorrego; peruse the Recoleta Crafts Fair and lounge at Café La Biela by the centenary rubber tree to watch the world go by; or attend the Mataderos Gaucho Fair for folk music, dancing, and thrilling competitions of horsemanship.
 Mataderos can be a rough neighborhood, so consider bringing a local or hiring a guide.